 The eustachian tube is normally open, or patent.
-However, ear infections, upper respiratory infections, or altitude changes can increase pressure in the ear.
-This can cause the eustachian tube to become blocked.
+However, some conditions can increase pressure in the ear such as:

-Last reviewed on: 8/30/2014
+Last reviewed on: 8/29/2020

-Reviewed by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.